SteavenGamerYT/Website/content/posts/2023/an-anime-game.md

 when it shows that, that means its the time to copy it from windows

-open Genshin Impact that you copyed from windows
+open Genshin Impact that you copied from windows

 copy from it Genshin Impact Game